Welcome to the connections preference process for the 2023-2024 school year! This page will be updated as new information comes.

 Advanced Theatre Production (8th grade)*

 Choose the appropriate grade level below to access your preference links.
 You'll need to be logged in with your GCPS Google account to access the link.
-Remember you can log in to your account by using your first name, a period, your last name, the last four digits of your ID and then "@g.gcpsk12.org" (e.g. email@example.com).
-The MUCH easier way to log in is to click the G Suite button found on your My eClass portal.
+Remember you can log in to your account by using your first name, a period, your last name, the last four digits of your ID and then "@g.gcpsk12.org" (e.g. firstname.lastname@example.org).
+The MUCH easier way to login is to click the Google Workspace for Education button found on your My eClass portal.

 I will be coming to Trickum from outside of GCPS next year and do not have a GCPS Google account